Ergodicity of Bowen-Margulis measure for the Benoist 3-manifolds: The Bowen-Margulis measure

 \end{proof} \fi

-Since $\phi$ is invertible, $f^+=f^-$ $\mu_{BM}$-almost everywhere (cf. \cite[Proposition 4.1.3]{MDS}). \ifextended \else We have the following classical lemma, which we do not prove here, which allows us to verify ergodicity by proving $f^+$ is constant almost everywhere for all continuous $f$. \fi
+Since $\phi$ is invertible, $f^+=f^-$ $\mu_{BM}$-almost everywhere (see \cite[Proposition 4.1.3]{MDS}). \ifextended \else We have the following classical lemma, which we do not prove here, which allows us to verify ergodicity by proving $f^+$ is constant almost everywhere for all continuous $f$. \fi

-\begin{lemma} If $f^+$ is constant $\mu_{BM}$-almost everywhere for all continuous $f$, then every $\phi^t$-invariant $L^1$-integrable function is constant $\mu_{BM}$-almost everywhere. \end{lemma} \ifextended \begin{proof} Let $L^1(\mu_{BM})$ be the $L^1$ $\mu_{BM}$-integrable functions on $SM$ and $L^1(\mu_{BM},\phi)$ the $\phi^t$-invariant ones.
+\begin{lemma} If $f^+$ is constant $\mu_{BM}$-almost everywhere for all continuous $f$, then every $\phi^t$-invariant $L^1$-integrable function is constant $\mu_{BM}$-almost everywhere. \end{lemma} \ifextended \begin{proof} Let $L^1(\mu_{BM})$ be the $L^1$ $\mu_{BM}$-integrable functions on $T^1M$ and $L^1(\mu_{BM},\phi)$ the $\phi^t$-invariant ones.
 By the Birkhoff Ergodic Theorem, Birkhoff averaging is a projection from $L^1(\mu_{BM})$ to $L^1(\mu_{BM},\phi)$.
 Suppose ${f}^+$ is constant $\mu_{BM}$-almost everywhere for all continuous $f$.
 Since continuous functions are dense in $L^1$, any $g\in L^1(\mu_{BM},\phi)$ can be approximated by continuous $f_n$.
 Let $A_n$ be the sets of full measure such that ${f_n^+}$ is constant on $A_n$.
 By continuity of the projection, ${f_n^+}\to {g^+}=g$ implies $g$ must be constant on $\bigcap_{n=1}^\infty A_n$, also a set of full measure. \end{proof} \else \fi

 We make the arguments locally in the universal cover and conclude ergodicity by transitivity of the flow on the quotient.
 We define strong unstable conditional measures as induced Patterson-Sullivan measure on strong unstable leaves: